kiwisincebirth/TRS-80-ROMS/README.md

 This source code has been compiled with Telemark Assembler, and tested using a DIFF tool to ensure binary compatibility of the generated output.

 There are several Optional `DEFINES` with can be stated.
 See rom image and uncomment if necessary
-* DEFINE VER12 - Define for V1.2 of the ROM, defaults to the V1.3 ROM Image.
-Only 1.2 and 1.3 are supported.
+* DEFINE FREHDBT - Enables the FreHD auto boot feature, i.e. the Auto boot ROM.
+This implies a Version 1.3 rom as a base.
+Consider also enabling NMIHARD to ensure reset (on non floppy machine) will force a reset.
 * DEFINE NMIHARD - Set NMI (reset) as always perform a hard reset.
-Normally on non-disk systems NMI performs a soft reset returing to the `READY>` prompt with the basic program intact.
+Normally on non-floppy systems NMI performs a soft reset returing to the `READY>` prompt with the basic program intact.
 This is useful in system without floppy disk to force a full reset (0066h)
-* DEFINE LOWCASE - Disable Alpha character translation of letters A-Z to the values on range 00h to 1Fh.
+* DEFINE LOWCASE - Disable Alpha character translation of letters A-Z,a-z to the values on range 00h to 1Fh.
 This is useful when a lower case mod is installed, but an alternate video driver has not been installed.
 (0471h)

+Some additional defines, which are build options rather than features
+* DEFINE VER12 - Define for V1.2 of the ROM, defaults to the V1.3 ROM Image.
+Only 1.2 and 1.3 are supported.
 * DEFINE SIZE16K - Will pad the end of the rom with $FF to 16KB size.
 Use if want to append multiple rom images for used in large paged rom
 * DEFINE DONTEND - Disable `.END` directive if `#INCLUDE`ing the source inside another file.